-I have not however seen any evidence to suggest that the loan was not affordable for Mr W. He does not appear to have indicated at any time that he was having difficulty making payments, or that payments have not been made in full and on time.
-That does not suggest that the loan was unaffordable.
+I have not however seen any evidence to suggest that the loan was not affordable for Mr W. He does not appear to have indicated at any time that he was having difficulty making payments.
+The loan statements indicate that payments were made in full and on time, and that the loan was repaid in May 2019.
+I note as well that Mr W took out a larger loan to fund his 2019 timeshare purchase.
+I think it unlikely that he would have done that if he had struggled to make the lower payments needed under the 2018 loan agreement.